palaa159/Docs/Tutorials/14-MyoWare_Integration.md

 R, "+", and "-" must always go to the pins shown above.
 E and M can also be connected to N2P top and N2P bottom, or N3P top and N3P bottom, or any of the other two "NXP" pins.

-When you have everything wired up, plug in your OpenBCI board and dongle, and turn everything on.
-Then open up the OpenBCI GUI!
+When you have everything wired up, set the power switch on the MyoWare board to "on".
+Turn on the OpenBCI board, connect the USB dongle to your computer, and start the OpenBCI GUI software.
+If you're new to using an OpenBCI board with your computer, take a look at the Cyton Getting Started Guide (http://docs.openbci.com/Tutorials/01-Cyton_Getting%20Started_Guide).

-### 4. Using the GUI
+### 4. Streaming EMG Data with the OpenBCI GUI

 As the myoware is basically now a 3-electrode system, we can use it as such in the GUI!
 If you use the newest GUI version you can use the EMG widget to visualize this data:
 ![Resting](../assets/images/rest.png)